Retirement Savings: Strategies by Age

 Going with this rule, let’s say you retire at 65 with a $150,000 annual income.
 For this example, let’s use 90% as the percentage of your income you’ll need in retirement.
 Take that $150,000, multiply it by 0.90, and $135,000 is the annual income you’ll need in retirement.
 That’s well over $3 million if you live to 90.

-Do some research, crunch your own numbers and figure out a ballpark goal.
-Even a range is fine, but having some real, actual numbers is a critical first step.
+Keep in mind that this is just a basic example.
+It's important to do some research, crunch your own numbers, and figure out a ballpark goal that's realistic for you.
+Even a range is fine because planning your retirement with some actual numbers is a critical first step.
 Whatever you do, don’t just wing it and hope that you’re saving enough.
-You may also want to think about bringing in a financial advisor to work with you on your retirement planning.

 Saving for retirement in your 20s

 Start by establishing good habits and making retirement a priority.
-How you manage your finances now will shape much of how you handle finances in your future, and you want to build off a solid foundation.
+How you manage your finances now will shape much of how you handle finances in your future, and you want to build a solid foundation.
 Time is on your side, and the more you save early on, the more compound interest will work in your favor.

 Maybe this section is for your kids (or grandkids), and if so, help them by reinforcing good habits.

-Things to do:
+Things to consider

 • Create a budget and live within your means.

-• Within your budget, aim to save 10 – 15% of your income for retirement.
+• Within your budget, aim to save 10% – 15% of your income for retirement.
 If you can’t do this, just start by saving what you can.
 Even saving a small percentage will go a long way.

 • Establish an emergency fund.